Permits, licences and authorities

-A wildlife movement permit is required if you want to move native or exotic animals within, into, or out of, Queensland.
+A wildlife movement permit may be required if you want to move native or exotic animals within, into, or out of Queensland.

 Wildlife permits for Commonwealth areas

 More information about permits covering wildlife in a Commonwealth area in Queensland is available on the Australian Government's website.

 The legislation relating to wildlife in Queensland includes:

 - Nature Conservation (Plants) Regulation 2020

 - Nature Conservation (Estuarine Crocodile) Conservation Plan 2018